menu

 Occupations and Workforce

-St. Regis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, St. Regis is a town of service providers, managers, and transportation and shipping workers.
-There are especially a lot of people living in St. Regis who work in food service (26.17%), management occupations (20.56%), and office and administrative support (8.41%).
+St. Regis is a blue-collar town, with 45.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, St. Regis is a town of service providers, construction workers and builders, and transportation and shipping workers.
+There are especially a lot of people living in St. Regis who work in food service (21.21%), management occupations (13.13%), and the sciences (7.07%).

-Telecommuters are a relatively large percentage of the workforce: 10.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in St. Regis telecommute to their jobs.
+Overall, about 21.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle